 \subsection{Datasets}

-Due to the lack of IMU datasets on robots subject, we build our own dataset to verify the effectiveness of \modulename.
-We split the dataset into four parts, i.e. training, validation, test-seen and test-unseen set.
+Due to the lack of IMU datasets on robot subjects, we built our dataset to verify the effectiveness of \sysname.
+We split the dataset into four parts, \ie, training, validation, test-seen, and test-unseen sets.
 More details are described below:

-\head{\sysname} We build our own \sysname dataset using the customized robotic platform in four floors across three buildings, which feature different layouts, environments, and floor conditions, as shown in \fig\ref{fig:buildings}.
+\head{\sysname Dataset} We built the \sysname dataset using the customized robotic platform on four floors across three buildings, which feature different layouts, environments, and floor conditions, as shown in \fig\ref{fig:buildings}.
 The locations of these three buildings are illustrated in \fig\ref{fig:top-view}.
-We collect the training, validation, and test-seen sets in two floors of Building A, and build the test-unseen set in Building B and C. During data collection, the robot moves at varying speeds up to the maximum value (1.5m/s).
-The dataset contains 110 sequences, totaling around 15 hours of tracking data that corresponds to a travel distance of about 33.7 km.
+We collect the training, validation, and test-seen sets in Building A, and build the test-unseen set in Building B and C. During data collection, the robot moves at varying speeds up to the maximum value (1.5m/s).

+The dataset contains 110 sequences, totaling around 15 hours of tracking data that corresponds to a travel distance of around 33.7 km.
 Each sequence of data lasts 6$\sim$10 minutes.
 The ratio of the training set, validation set, test-seen set, and test-unseen set is 15:3:3:4.

-\head{RIDI} RIDI contains walking data of 10 human participants.
+\head{RIDI} RIDI contains the walking data of 10 human participants.
 We follow the default split setting in this dataset, which is 5:1:2:1.

 \head{RONIN} RONIN involves 100 human subjects.
 It is divided according to the default setting, \ie, 69:16:35:32.
-It should be noted only 50\% of the dataset has been released.
+It should be noted that only 50\% of the dataset has been publicly released.

-During the training stage, we divide the \sysname and RIDI according to the segmentation size of $200\times15$ and the step size of $400$, and slides $15$ times according to the window size of $200$ on each segment sequence.
-We partition RONIN dataset according to the partition size of $400\times20$ and the step size of $1000$, and slide $20$ times on each partition sequence according to the window size of $400$.
-During the test stage, we use the same window size and step size of $200$ for \sysname and RIDI, while a window size and step size of 400 for RONIN.
+During the training stage, we divide the \sysname and RIDI according to the segmentation size of $200\times15$ and the step size of $400$, and slide $15$ times according to the window size of $200$ on each segment sequence.
+We partition the RONIN dataset into segments of size $400 \times 20$ with a step size of 1000.
+Each segment is then processed using a sliding window of size 400, applied 20 times per sequence.
+During testing, we use a window size and step size of 200 for both \sysname and RIDI, and 400 for RONIN..